sourceduty/ANTI-/README.md

 > "*The use of anti- is dynamic depending on language, location, control and timing.*"

-> "*The different degrees of a duality spectrum can find the maximum of a duality.*"
+> "*The different degrees of a duality angle can find the maximum of a duality.*"

 #
 ### Related Links